alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I couldn't turn down the money and steady work I could get from industry.

 That post wasn't really meant to be educational.
 It was more an expression of the feelings I had, written for myself rather than anyone else.
-But I know it resonated with a few people, and I'm happy it did.
+But it resonated with a few people, and I'm happy it did.

 After that, I interviewed around, got an AI residency offer from Google Research,